Monday, March 1, 2021

 On March 31, 1908, Snyder was riding on top of a box car while a train was shunting cars at the Mifflinburg depot.
 As the train passed the depot, Snyder was knocked off the car by the protruding roof.
 He then fell between the cars and was run over by the train, killing him instantly.

-On a more positive note, engine #1611 was repaired following the Graeff's wreck and continued service with the Pennsylvania Railroad.
+On a more positive note, Engine #1611 was repaired following the Graeff's wreck and continued service with the Pennsylvania Railroad.
 In July of 1908, the engine was pulling a train when it ran headlong into a landslide near Sunbury.
 This time however, the crew was unhurt.
 Engineer Graeff must have been looking out for them.

 A crowd gathers around the the wreck that killed Engineer Graeff.
 Reportedly, over 2,000 gathered to see the wreck.